 - 1 in 7 stalking victims move as a result of their victimization.

-- The anxiety, insomnia, social dysfunction, and sever depression is much higher among stalking victims than the general population.
+- The anxiety, insomnia, social dysfunction, and severe depression is much higher among stalking victims than the general population.